(210) 233-1102

 6-Weeks Online and 1-Week Hands On

 Technicians enrolling in the course will participate in a comprehensive hybrid training program, a result of the innovative partnership between the College of Biomedical Equipment Technology (CBET), the RSTI and NVRT Labs.
-The online course, which spans six weeks, includes weekly live webinars and embedded Virtual Reality (VR/XR) labs.
-The hybrid format combines six weeks of online instruction with an additional week of hands-on training at RSTI Training Center in Solon, Ohio, providing participants with a comprehensive and practical approach to obtaining foundational imaging skills.
+The online course, which spans six weeks, requires 4-6 hours of engagement and includes two live webinars weekly and embedded Virtual Reality (VR/XR) labs.
+The hybrid format combines six weeks of online instruction, requiring 4-6 hours of engagement that will include research, reading, labs, and a variety of activities (including quizzes, etc.).
+The 7th week of the course is a full week (Monday-Friday) of hands-on training at RSTI Training Center in Solon, Ohio, providing participants with a comprehensive and practical approach to obtaining foundational imaging skills.
 For more information, or group registrations, contact training@cbet.edu or call 210.233.1102.

 Course Overview